Anchor PDAs and Accounts

 Close

-constraint provides a simple and secure way to close an existing
+The close constraint provides a simple and secure way to close an existing

 account.

-constraint marks the account as closed at the end of the
+The close constraint marks the account as closed at the end of the

 instruction’s execution by setting its discriminator to

-and sends its lamports to a specified
+the CLOSED_ACCOUNT_DISCRIMINATOR and sends its lamports to a specified

 account.
 Setting the discriminator to a special variant makes account revival